-1§ Name The name of the association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA
+The name of the Association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA.

 The objectives for which the Association is established are:

 - To evaluate and appraise the Quality Assurance aspects of regulations, guidelines and principles, related to the life science area.
-This includes all Quality Assurance aspects from development to commercial manufacturing of pharmaceuticals, biologicals, medical device products and cosmetics.
-Focus is given to the guidelines generally known as Good Laboratory Practice (GLP), Good Clinical Practice (GCP) and Good Manufacturing Practice (GMP) and other relevant quality standards.
+This includes all Quality Assurance aspects from development to commercial manufacturing of pharmaceuticals, biologicals, medical device products, food and cosmetics.
+Focus is given to the guidelines generally known as Good Laboratory Practice (GLP), Good Clinical Practice (GCP) and Good Manufacturing Practice (GMP) and other relevant quality standards as for example ISO.

 - To be a forum for discussion and to promote and participate in meetings, congresses, and symposia, which allow exchange of information on the applications of Quality Assurance.